json-everything/json-everything-docs/_docs/schema/vocabs/vocabs-array-ext.md

 ### 3.1. `uniqueKeys` {#uniquekeys}

+This keyword is ignored if the instance is not an array.

 The value of `uniqueKeys` MUST be a non-empty array of JSON Pointers as defined by [RFC 6901](https://tools.ietf.org/html/rfc6901).

 These JSON Pointers, when resolved against each item, define a set of values for that item.
 If an item does not contain the location specified by a JSON Pointer, the implementation MUST keep an internal placeholder to indicate a missing value.
 (The placeholder cannot be a JSON `null` as there needs to be a distinction between the location existing and holding a `null` value and the location not existing at all.)

-Validation for this keyword passes if the value sets for all of the items are distinct, that is, no two sets contain the same ordered collection.
+Validation for this keyword passes the value sets for all of the items are distinct, that is, no two sets contain the same ordered collection.

 ## 3.1.1.
 Example: Single Key {#uniquekeys-single}